6 Tactics for Effectively Building Diversity and Inclusion

 “Human progress,” wrote Martin Luther King Jr., “is neither automatic nor inevitable. . . .
 Every step toward the goal of justice requires sacrifice, suffering, and struggle; the tireless exertions and passionate concern of dedicated individuals.”

 But while it’s not easy work, it is critical work.
 We all have a role to play – recruiters and hiring managers included.
 And they can turn to the insights, data, and best practices of others to help guide their approach.
-Here are six tactics — including approaches to job postings, application processes, and interview panels — that can elevate anyone’s D&I efforts:
+Here are six tactics — including approaches to job postings, application processes, and interview panels — that can elevate anyone’s diversity and inclusion efforts:

 1. Consider rewriting your job descriptions with fewer requirements and with gender-neutral language